daniyahsiddiqui/Labs/usecases/usecase-2/README.md

 1. Configure jenkins and Configure "webhook with Githhub" repository(Discussed in earlier slides).
 2. Check for all the files in github folder - https://github.com/Rising-Minerva/DevOps/tree/main/Labs/usecases/usecase-2/
 3. Please make changes in the file as directed in ``step-4``
+4. Make sure you create the folder with same structure in your own Gitbub.

 ---------------------------------------